typst/packages/packages/preview/showybox-0.1.1/README.md

 Once imported, you can create an empty showybox by using the function `showybox()` and giving a default body content inside the parenthesis or outside them using squared brackets `[]`.

-By default, a box with no title, black borders, and white background will be created.
+By default, a box with no title, black borders, white background and `5pt` border radius will be created.

 ```java
 #import "@preview/showybox:0.1.0": showybox